 Obsessio competitionis lucrum, non morbum est

 Welcome to my world.
 One filled with an obsession for venom.
-A passion I use as my fuel for scientific discovery.
+A passion I use as my fuel for scientific research into venom and antivenom.
 It is a life spent living and working with snakes.
 Lots of very, very toxic snakes and a myriad of other venomous creatures.
 Everything from the Malaysian king cobra to deadly scorpions.
 I am passionate about venomous animals, in all their glorious shapes and sizes.
 When asked what it’s like to live my childhood dream of working with these animals I like to quote from Calvin & Hobbes “‘I am obeying the inscrutable exhortations of my inner-most soul, and my mandate also includes weird bugs’.

 I graduated from the Portland State University Honours Program with a dual degree in Molecular Biology (BSc) and Scientific Philosophy (BA), with a minor in Psychology (BA) in 1995.
 I then completed a PhD from the University of Queensland in 2002 on the toxic natriuretic peptides present in taipan venoms, I am now an associate professor at the School of Biological Sciences, University of Queensland where I am group leader of the Venom Evolution Laboratory.